molecula/documentation/data-ingestion/cloud/streaming/tutorials/_posts/2022-03-31-csv-tutorial.md

 ## Putting it all together
 The below snippet calls all the functions discussed above to convert your CSV file into JSON.
-Optionally, it sends them to your streaming source if you enter your credentials and endpoint.
+Optionally, it sends them to your ingest endpoint if you enter your credentials and endpoint.
 This will send all of the JSON files created in the first step.

 ```python
 def main():